 - 1. Maintain a minimum GPA of 2.5 (overall). - 2.
 Maintain a minimum GPA of 2.75 for all required coursework in the Athletic Training Major.
-This includes all coursework with ATHT, BIOL, CHEM, HLTH, CSIS, and MATH prefixes or equivalent. - 3.
-Obtain a grade of B or better in ATHT 103. - 4.
-Obtain a grade of C or better in all required courses for the Athletic Training Major (excluding ATHT 103 which requires B or higher). - 5.
-Complete a minimum of 150 hours of clinical experience as a requirement for each Clinical Practicum course (ATHT 395, 396, 397, 398, 497, 498). - 6.
+This includes all coursework with ATHT, BIOL, CHEM, HLTH, CSIS, PSYC and MATH prefixes or equivalent. - 3.
+Obtain a grade of C or better in all required courses for the Athletic Training Major. - 4.
+Complete a minimum of 150 hours of clinical experience as a requirement for each Clinical Practicum course (ATHT 395, 396, 397, 398, 497, 498). - 5.
 Must adhere to the National Athletic Trainers' Association Code of Ethics and the BOC Standards of Professional Practice.